;

 1. Wash

 My favorite shampoo and conditioner is by Beautycounter.
 I’ve used it for years and while it’s nothing fancy, it works well and it’s clean.
-I also love this Innersense’s shampoo & conditioner and have also used Rahua Shampoo & Conditioner, another clean brand.
-(This post talks about what ingredients to avoid in your shampoo.)
+I also love Colleen Rothchild’s shampoo and conditioner and alternate with whichever brand I have on hand.

 3. Massage Volumizing Foam into Roots